MKLab-ITI/pygrank/tutorials/documentation.md

 constructors (what would otherwise happen is that the constructors would create a prerpocessor with these arguments).

-:bulb: Basically, when the default value `to_scipy=None` is given, ranking algorithms create a new preprocessing instance with the `normalization` and `assume_immutability` values passed to their constructor.
+Basically, when the default value `to_scipy=None` to ranking algorithm constructors, thesecreate a new preprocessing instance with the `normalization` and `assume_immutability` values passed to their constructor.
 These two arguments are completely ignored if a preprocessor instance is passed to the ranking algorithm.